jeffjanderson/backup-tap/README.md

     > **_NOTE:_**  Need to follow up with Velero support to check into why opt-out isn't working by default

-2. It also sets runAsUser to resolve a postgres error:
+2. It also sets runAsUser to resolve a postgres error that prevents the metadata-store DB pods from starting:

     `Error: container has runAsNonRoot and image has non-numeric user (nonroot), cannot verify user is non-root`

-...that prevents the metadata-store DB pods from starting.

     ```
     apiVersion: v1